mckennapsean/dissertation/chapters/intro.md

 strategies [@Plaisant2004; @Lam2011a; @Carpendale2008a; @Isenberg2013a; @Shneiderman2006]
 to the design process
 itself [@Tory2004; @Sedlmair2012b; @Lloyd2011; @Shneiderman2006; @Wassink2009; @Chee2011].
+\al{However?}
 Furthermore, these theories and models for the design process largely address the *how* of visualization design, but they fail to explicitly describe the connections of those actions back to the *why* of visualization design decisions
 --- these design decisions are described instead by separate design decision models [@Munzner2009; @Meyer].
+\al{what is the problem first? then how to solve it}
-The visualization community needs a new framework which bridges the design process with design decisions to enable a richer description of the visualization design process and provide more actionable guidance for novice visualization designers.
+The visualization community needs a new framework which \al{that} bridges the design process with design decisions to enable a richer description of the visualization design process and provide more actionable guidance for novice visualization designers.